scannetpp/scannetpp/README.md

 Instead, please sample points on the surface of the mesh and use these as inputs for voxelization, etc.

 An example of how to do this is given.
 This script samples points on the mesh and maps 1.5k+ raw labels to the benchmark classes.
+The mapping file is at `metadata/semantic_benchmark/map_benchmark.csv`

 Configure the paths in `semantic/configs/prepare_training_data.yml`